-Homescreen helps you to reset settings or set vintage mode.
-Besides that, you can quit the menu (Minimize windows) or exit Xsnow.
+The home screen allows you to reset settings or switch to vintage mode.
+Besides that, you can quit the menu (minimise windows) or exit Xsnow.

-Except for the home screen, five more tabs are available to manage your desktop – Snow, Santa, Scenery, Wind, and Settings.
+Except for the home screen, six more tabs are available to manage your desktop: Snow, Santa, Scenery, Celestials, Birds, and Settings.

-Here you can manage the speed of your snowfall, intensity (It ruins the speed of my snowfall).
-The colour of snowfall, dare you to change it into something else, white is perfect for snow.
+Here you can manage the speed of your snowfall and intensity (it ruins the speed of my snowfall).
+Dare to alter the colour of snow to something other than white; white is ideal for snow.

 After the separator, three options are there windows, bottom, and scenery.